Pirates vs. Nationals Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 28 hits with six doubles, a triple, five home runs and five walks.
-He has driven in 20 runs with four stolen bases.
+- Reynolds has six doubles, a triple, five home runs, five walks and 20 RBI (28 total hits).
+He's also stolen four bases.

-- Reynolds has recorded a base hit in three games in a row.
+- Reynolds hopes to build on a three-game hitting streak in this matchup.
 During his last five outings he is hitting .294 with three doubles, two walks and three RBI.

 Reynolds Recent Games